jzerbe/jzerbe.github.com/_posts/2013-06-23-two-quickies-in-south-pike-national-forest.md

 end are fun to mess around on.
 I am not one for lunching on trails, but I would say this might be a good place for it.
 Shade in the last mile through a pine forest; exposed for the rest of the time.
 Pit toilets at trailhead.

+I ended by lunching with the windows down and the air blowing, driving back into town.

 ###Stats/Links
 - [NOAA Point Forecast](http://forecast.weather.gov/MapClick.php?lat=38.8937269&lon=-105.1056901)